mdeweerd/zha-toolkit/README.md

 Note:
 There is also the official core service `zha.issue_zigbee_cluster_command`.
 You may want to use that instead if it suits your needs.
 The `zha_custom` version allows lists of bytes as arg paramters, and has a hack to allow "Add Scene".
-It is also easier to adapt than the core that has though release procedures and is not as easily modifiable as a custom_component.
+It is also easier to adapt than the core that has though release procedures and is not as easily modifiable as a `custom_component`.

 ```yaml